 (o) Plan Effective Date and Termination.
 The Plan as originally adopted became effective on December 10, 2004.
-The 2006 amendment and restatement of the Plan became effective on June 7, 2006.
-The 2007 amendment and restatement of the Plan, including the increase of the shares available under Sections 4(a), shall become effective if, and at such time as, the stockholders of the Company have approved it by a majority of the votes cast at a duly held meeting of stockholders at which a quorum is present (the "Effective Date").
+The 2006 amendment and restatement of the Plan became effective on June 7, 2006 and the 2007 amendment and restatement of the Plan became effective on May 3, 2007.
+The 2008 amendment and restatement of the Plan, including the increase of the shares available under Section 4(a), shall become effective if, and at such time as, the stockholders of the Company have approved it by a majority of the votes cast at a duly held meeting of stockholders at which a quorum is present (the "Effective Date").
 Unless earlier terminated by action of the Board of Directors, the Plan will remain in effect until such time as no Stock remains available for delivery under the Plan and the Company has no further rights or obligations under the Plan with respect to outstanding Awards under the Plan.